manvirag/tech_learning_tinkering/golang/lld/problems/vending_machine/readme.md

 6. Only one user can use at a time.
 7. Admin can add/remove the items in the machine.
 8. Flow -> user select the item and counts -> user put the coins -> system verify all cases -> if success -> return item and remaining money , update items -> else return all money and no item

+``Since this is not that complex not maintaining repository and usecase for item and counts.
+Instead -> vending machine itself having list of items and its count data.
+And allowing model itself implementing methods``

+Design Pattern: State